-The 2.625 per cent.
-Notes due 2031 (the "2031 Notes") and the 3.375 per cent.
-Notes due 2051 (the "2051 Notes" and, together with the 2031 Notes, the "Notes") are being offered by Glencore Funding LLC (the "Issuer").
+The 1.625 per cent.
+Notes due 2026 (the "2026 Notes"), the 2.850 per cent.
+Notes due 2031 (the "2031 Notes") and the 3.875 per cent.
+Notes due 2051 (the "2051 Notes" and, together with the 2026 Notes and the 2031, the "Notes") are being offered by Glencore Funding LLC (the "Issuer").
 Upon issue, payment of the principal and interest on the Notes will, subject to the limitations described in "Risk Factors" and "Description of the Notes and Guarantees", be fully and unconditionally guaranteed on a senior, unsecured, and joint and several basis by Glencore plc (the "Company" or "Glencore"), Glencore International AG ("GIAG") and Glencore (Schweiz) AG ("Glencore Schweiz" and, together with the Company and GIAG, the "Guarantors") pursuant to the guarantees relating to the Notes (the "Guarantees") as set forth in the indenture under which the Notes will be issued (the "Indenture").
 The Notes and the Guarantees will rank pari passu with all other direct, unsecured and unsubordinated obligations (except for certain limited exceptions and those obligations preferred by statute or operation of law) of the Issuer and the Guarantors, respectively.

-The Issuer will pay interest on the 2031 Notes semi-annually in arrear on 23 March and 23 September of each year, commencing on 23 March 2022.
-The Issuer will pay interest on the 2051 Notes semi-annually in arrear on 23 March and 23 September of each year, commencing on 23 March 2022.
-The Notes are redeemable in whole or in part at any time at the option of the Issuer or the Guarantors at a redemption price equal to the make-whole amounts described in "Description of the Notes and Guarantees".
+The Issuer will pay interest on the 2026 Notes semi-annually in arrear on 27 April and 27 October of each year, commencing on 27 October 2021.
+The Issuer will pay interest on the 2031 Notes semi-annually in arrear on 27 April and 27 October of each year, commencing on 27 October 2021.
+The Issuer will pay interest on the 2051 Notes semi-annually in arrear on 27 April and 27 October of each year, commencing on 27 October 2021.
+The Notes are redeemable in whole or in part at any time at the option of the Issuer or the Guarantors at a redemption price equal to the makewhole amounts described in "Description of the Notes and Guarantees".
 In addition, the Notes are redeemable in whole but not in part at the option of the Issuer upon the occurrence of certain changes in taxation at their principal amount with accrued and unpaid interest to the date of redemption.